paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * TODO Include the paper
+  * The mentioned work is now integrated into the related work discussion.

 </i></font>